 Broccoli sprouts contain compounds that have anticancer effects.
 Further studies are warranted.

 Broccoli sprouts are young broccoli plants.
-They contain compounds with strong chemopreventive effects.
-Small studies in humans suggest that broccoli sprouts can help to eliminate environmental toxins, protect against bacterial infections and against oxidative damage.
-More research is needed to confirm these effects.
+Lab studies show they contain compounds that have anticancer activities.
+Preliminary studies are being conducted to see whether there may also be some benefit in humans.
+Other studies suggest that broccoli sprouts can help eliminate environmental toxins and protect against some viruses and bacterial infections.
+However, more research is needed to confirm these effects.

-Studies done in the lab and in animals have shown that broccoli sprouts contains sulforaphane, which has strong anticancer properties.
+Studies done in the lab and in animals show that broccoli sprouts contain sulforaphane, which has anticancer properties.
 In a study conducted in humans, broccoli sprouts were found to play a role in eliminating cancer-causing chemicals.
-Large scale studies are needed to confirm such effects.
+Large-scale studies are needed to confirm such effects.

 Small studies in humans suggest that broccoli sprouts may help reduce inflammation of the stomach caused by the bacterium Helicobacter pylori.

-Sulforaphane, the isothiocyanate present in broccoli sprouts, has been shown to block the initiation stage in carcinogenesis by inhibiting enzymes that convert procarcinogens to carcinogens, and by inducing phase 2 enzymes that detoxify carcinogens facilitating their excretion from the body.
-Induction of phase 2 enzymes is done via anti-oxidant response element (ARE)-driven gene expression whose targets include NAD(P)H:quinone reductase (NQO1), heme oxygenase 1 (HO1) and gamma-glutamylcysteine synthetase (ã-GCS), a rate-limiting enzyme in glutathione (GSH) synthesis.
-These genes are regulated by nuclear factor E2 related factor (Nrf2) (13).
+Sulforaphane, the isothiocyanate present in broccoli sprouts, has been shown to block the initiation stage in carcinogenesis by inhibiting enzymes that convert procarcinogens to carcinogens, and inducing phase 2 enzymes that metabolize carcinogens to facilitate excretion.
+Induction of phase 2 enzymes occurs through antioxidant response element-driven gene expression, with targets including NAD(P)H:quinone reductase, heme oxygenase 1, and gamma-glutamylcysteine synthetase regulated by nuclear factor E2 related factor (13).
 Sulforaphane also suppresses cancer development through various molecular targets.
-It induces G2/M cell cycle arrest suppressing proliferation via cyclin-dependent kinases (CDKs) and triggers dose-dependent apoptosis via death-receptor caspase cascades or the mitochondrial caspase cascades.
-Also, sulforaphane inhibits histone deacetylase (HDAC) by its metabolites in vitro (13).
+It induces G2/M cell cycle arrest via cyclin-dependent kinases and triggers dose-dependent apoptosis.
+Sulforaphane also inhibits histone deacetylase by its metabolites in vitro (13).